isabella232/satori-rtm-sdk-php/README.md

 **IMPORTANT NOTICE**

-Persistent connections work only when PHP works in PHP-FPM or FastCGI mode.
+Persistent connections work only in the environments that support persistent connections, like PHP-FPM mode, FastCGI mode, Apache mod_php, etc.

 # Troubleshooting